 RESEARCH

-• How transcriptional shifts affect cell states and cell/tissue level phenotypes
+• How these shifts influence cell states, morphology, and tissue-level phenotypes

 AI & Machine learning